inpinseptipin/inpinseptipin/README.md

 The library aims to provide Utility functions to make audio software development a little bit easier.

 # Contribution
-If anyone out there is interested in spending their time developing and implementing audio algorithms in a easy to use tools.
+If anyone out there is interested in spending their time developing and implementing DSP algorithms.
 Contact me on Github.